-The Trafficking and Exploitation Services System (TESS), is an inter-agency provincial partnership of over 140 community leaders and professionals working with children and youth engaged in the sex trade across Nova Scotia.
+The Trafficking and Exploitation Services System (TESS), is a multi-sector inter-agency provincial partnership of over 160 community leaders and professionals working with children and youth engaged in the sex trade across Nova Scotia.
 TESS is the extension of groundwork laid through Canadian Women’s Foundation funding from 2016 to 2021, and is currently funded by the Department of Community Services through until 2025.

 The primary purpose of TESS is to mobilize communities for action against the commercial sexual exploitation of children (CSEC) and youth.
 TESS does this in a number of ways:

 - Education & Training – Sharing resources, practices and information about CSEC